Spider201866/Alan_web/README.md

 ## Production

 ### Building for Production
-To create an optimized build for production, run:
+To create an optimised build for production run:
 ```bash
 npm run build
 ```
-This command creates a `dist/` directory with minified and optimized assets, ready for deployment.
+This command creates a `dist/` directory with minified and optimised assets ready for deployment.

 ### Starting in Production Mode
 To run the server in production mode (serving from the `dist/` directory):